noflo/noflo-filesystem/README.md

 This module provides components for the [NoFlo](http://noflojs.org/) flow-based programming framework to deal with the file system.

 * CopyTree: Copy an entire file tree
+* ReadFile: Read the contents of a file